replica-io/replica-io/README.md

 Replica_IO is a framework for composing practical distributed replication mechanisms.

-_This project will develop entirely in the open from day one.
+## Status 🌱

-Therefore, more details will appear gradually.
-Stay tuned!_
+This project is in its early stages.
+It's being developed entirely in the open from day one.
+So more stuff will follow.
+Stay tuned! 👀

 ## License ⚖️